mayankk2308/mkdatadetector/README.md

 }
 ```

-Note that automatic event name extraction may yield unexpected event names in rare cases.
+Note that automatic event name extraction may yield unexpected event names in rare cases and requires more testing.
 For concrete support, use the former function instead.

 Additionally, the __*withEndDate*__ parameter is optional.
 Not providing a value defaults the event to end after an hour.

 It is sometimes also useful to highlight detected data for the user in the user interface before action is taken.
 This can typically be accomplished by setting attributed text properties for the various text-oriented views across **macOS** and **iOS**.
-This can easily be accomplished, given a set of retrieved `AnalysisResult<T>` (the default result type for any extraction operation):
+Given a set of retrieved `AnalysisResult<T>` (the default result type for any extraction operation), you can generate colored attributed texts:
 ```swift
 if let attributedText = dataDetectorService.attributedText(fromAnalysisResults: sampleResults, withColor: UIColor.blue.cgcolor) {
     // set UI component